raviocom/datadog-downtime-action/README.md

     app-key: ${{ secrets.DATADOG_APP_KEY }}
 ```

-### Specific monitor tag(s)
+### Disable monitors by tag(s)

-Create a downtime for 5 minutes that will affect only the monitor with the tag `env:prod`.
+Create a downtime for 5 minutes that will affect only the monitors with the tag `ignore-during-deploy`.

 For more information about monitor tags, see the [Datadog downtime documentation](https://docs.datadoghq.com/monitors/notify/downtimes/?tab=bymonitortags#choose-what-to-silence).